2 Days in Lisbon: The Ultimate 48 Hours Itinerary

 Lisbon history in a nutshell

-The capital of Portugal is one of the oldest cities in Western Europe, with a history going back a few centuries before the Roman Empire.
-The subsequent invasions from the Romans, Germanic Visigoths, and the Moors from Northern Africa left their imprint on the city’s cultural development.
+Portugal’s capital is one of the oldest cities in Western Europe, with a history dating back a few centuries before the Roman Empire.
+Subsequent invasions from the Romans, Germanic Visigoths, and Moors from Northern Africa left their imprint on the city’s cultural development.

 Lisbon, Azulejos